1. Procedure prior to an appointment

-We know that our brain, our central nervous system, is electric.
+Our brain, our central nervous system, is electric.
 This part of the assessment consists of a quantitative EEG that measures electrical activity in the brain in terms of brain waves.
-This evaluation is done in different conditions: eyes closed, eyes open, and performing a task which allows the clinician to observe and compare the brain activity while reading or doing math in comparison to just looking at a target.
+This evaluation is done in different conditions: eyes closed, eyes open.
 There are different reasons why a person feels depressed, or anxious, or lacks attention span and experiences difficulty with sleep.
 Brain mapping guides our neuro training process, as it provides information about development, maturation, and integration of our brain function.

 5. Brief Neurocognitive Testing – BrainCheck

 This battery was designed by David Eagleman, a neuroscientist from Stanford University and a New York Times bestselling author.